nark/wired/README.md

 ### Get More

-If you are interested in the Wired project, check the Wired Wiki at [http://wired.read-write.fr/](http://wired.read-write.fr)
+If you are interested in the Wired project, check the Website at [http://wired.read-write.fr/](http://wired.read-write.fr)

 ### Troubleshootings